Coder4916/Match-Maker/README.md

 1. As a returning user, I want to be able to access the game quickly and easily.

-- As well an accessible Navbar, there is an added link to take the user straight to the game.
+- As well an accessible Navbar, there is an added link to take the user straight to the game:

 ![Play Now link](/assets/images/playNowShot.png)